 It only seems fair that another of their ilk, a predatory mite, is one of the biological controls.
 It is a perverse little twist of Mother Nature's.

 After mealybugs, the scale insects are probably the most commonly encountered pests of cacti and succulents.
 These insects are like little armored tanks that clamp themselves to a leaf's surface and do their damage while hidden underneath a relatively impervious shell.

 Not as easy to spray off.
 Use the rubbing-alcohol treatment to remove the scales by hand.
 A cotton swab or a small, stiff paintbrush will do the trick.
 They are very difficult to handle, and it is always best to spot an infestation early.
 Predator insects are available, but they are most effective if you can identify the scale species you are dealing with.

 Whitefly rounds out the list of important pests to be on guard against.
 They are, as their name implies, small whiteflies.
 While not common on most succulents, they seem to have a taste for Euphorbias, particularly those with soft leaves.

+Parasitic wasps are the most enjoyable way to control these pests.
+Insecticidal soap sprays can be effective.
 People have been known to shake their plants and vacuum the insects out of the air.
-As a short term help to remove adults if may have some benefits.
+As a short-term help to remove adults, it may have some benefits.